GilTRipper/create-rn-app/README.md

 - Update `AppDelegate.swift` with Firebase initialization
 - Add Google Services plugin to Android build files
 - Add selected Firebase dependencies to `package.json`
+- Add `GoogleService-Info.plist` to Xcode project (as file reference for single env, or as GoogleServices folder for multiple envs)

 **Note:** If you skip Firebase during project creation, you can always add it later manually or re-run the generator.